webix-hub/docs/data/api/refs/ajax.md

 - api/ajax_del.md - issues a DELETE Ajax request to the server
 - api/ajax_get.md - issues a GET Ajax request to the server
 - api/ajax_getxhr.md - returns an xmlHttpRequest object
-- api/ajax_header.md - sets the HTTP request header
+- api/ajax_headers.md - sets the HTTP request header(s)
 - api/ajax_post.md - issues a POST Ajax request to the server
 - api/ajax_put.md - issues a PUT Ajax request to the server
-- api/ajax_response.md -
+- api/ajax_response.md - sets response type of the request
 - api/ajax_sync.md - 'says' to send requests synchronously
 }}